Reviewing models

 Step 3: Refine the models as needed

 Intelligent model optimization is activated by default in your experiment.
 This capability automatically refines models for you by excluding features which could impact model performance.
-Assuming you have a well-prepared dataset, the result should be ready, or almost ready, for deployment.
+Assuming you have a well-prepared dataset, the recommendations should be ready, or almost ready, for deployment.

 You can alternatively start training without intelligent optimization, or turn it off after running one or more versions with it.
 This is useful if you need more control over the training process.